lbots/lbots-jvm/README.md

 The LBotsClient requires your bots ID (as long) and the API token of your bots page (as String).

 For the API-token, go to https://lbots.org/bots/:id/edit and click on `API Key` to then copy or create and copy a token.
-Pleas do not share the token with others, nor post it in your bots code, if it's public.
+Please do not share the token with others, nor post it in your bots code, if it's public.
 ```java
 long MY_BOT_ID = 123456L;
 String MY_LBOTS_TOKEN = "abcdef";